Ramya-Jayaraman-CseJku/DT_API/air_Quality/README.md

 # AirQuality_UseCase

 In this project, we are analysing the air quality data from scd_30 sensor in timescale database.
+Remote connection is established  between the raspi and windows through the socket programming.
+The air quality data obtained from sensor is stored in the timescale database in windows machine using the fastAPI.

 Hardware_Requirements: